-On the last day of Carnival on Ash Wednesday (Thursday 14th February this year), sardines and herrings is the typical
+On the last day of Carnival on Ash Wednesday (Wednesday 06th March this year), sardines and herrings are usually the main dish.

-food that is eaten.
-In Barcelona, as in the rest of Spain, there’s a particular event that occurs on that day.
+In Barcelona, as in the rest of Spain, there’s a particular event occuring on that day.
 You can attend a satiric funeral parade to bury King Carnestoltes as well as the sardine.
 This strange yet funny ceremony designates the end of this period of abundance before the start of Lent the next day.

 The origins of this practice aren’t very clear and are subject to various interpretations.
 One of them is the action of burying sardines could be related to the abstinence of sexual intercourse during Lent.
 The fish could refer to male attributes meaning that these practices weren’t permitted in that moment.

 This year, there will be nine ceremonies with different features (see programme below).
 In some cases, participants bring sardines made of paper hanging on sticks.
 You might also see people wearing mourning clothes or burning a sardine or King Carnestoltes.

 In the neighbourhood of Les Corts, there will be a special Ash Wednesday to celebrate the end of Carnival.
 The fire group Diables de Les Corts will organise a sardine feast followed by fire show accompanied with music and juggling.